 2018 Ford F-150

 F-150 vs Silverado: Exterior

-If you were a big fan of the 2018 Silverado 1500, then you may be surprised when you see the 2019 Silverado 1500.
-The next series of Chevy’s favorite truck is more modern with its revitalized exterior.
+In 2019, Chevy updated their truck.
+The current generation of Chevy’s favorite truck is more modern with its revitalized exterior.
 There have been many changes to both the design of the truck and the engineering.
 Constructed from mixed materials, the truck is a massive 450 pounds lighter than the previous generation.
 The fenders, roof, and bed are all made from steel while the doors, hood, and tailgate use aluminum.
 Chevrolet decided to return to its roots with the stamped “CHEVROLET” wording on the tailgate of certain truck models, with other trim levels still donning the Chevy bowtie emblem.
 The tailgate also has a power function, so it can be activated to go up or down using a key fob.

 Both the F-150 and Silverado 1500 have distinct styles that clearly differentiate them from each other.
 That being said, they are undeniably good-looking trucks.
 The F-150 has a wider-looking front end while the new 2019 Silverado 1500 has a boxier front fascia.
 When it comes to the exterior of the Silverado or F-150, it all comes down to personal preference.

 Both the Silverado and F-150 have high-quality, comfortable interiors that are going to stack up relatively similar to each other.
 Of course, the nicest interiors are going to come with the more expensive trim models, which would be the F-150 Limited and the Silverado 1500 High Country.
 The 2019 Silverado is more spacious, boasting additional legroom in the back and extra storage space.
 Enhanced climate control features make the cabin even more comfortable.
 For the new 2019 Raptor, Recaro sport seats with Alcantara blue inserts are available.